TL;DR, the ranked summary

 The way to think about this: payment is a rail, compliance is a stack.
 Wise, Payoneer, and SWIFT wire are excellent rails.
 They move money cheaply and quickly.
 They do not collect W-8BEN, generate a 1042-S, store the misclassification defense file, or write a country-aware contract.

 Per the IRS Form 1099-NEC page and the Form 1042-S instructions, the IRS expects the payor to handle the tax-form workflow regardless of which rail moved the money.
+Per IRS guidance, most US-source income paid to a foreign person carries a default 30 percent withholding tax unless an Internal Revenue Code provision or an applicable tax treaty reduces it (IRS).
 The most expensive compliance failure is paying a foreign contractor on a SWIFT wire for two years, never collecting a W-8BEN, and getting a notice that asks for the missing forms and the 30 percent withholding that should have been done in the absence of a valid form.
+The reporting penalties stack too: for information returns due in 2026, intentional disregard carries a penalty of $680 per form with no annual cap (IRS).
+A rail does not protect you from any of this.

-Omnivoo Contract Management bundles the compliance stack at a flat $49 per contract.
+Omnivoo Contract Management bundles the compliance stack at $49 per contractor per month.
 The payment rail underneath is the same Wise or local-rail infrastructure other platforms use.
 The difference is what is recorded against each payment.

 When NOT to use a contracting platform